dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 ## Sending and receiving multiple messages

-Azure Service Bus natively supports sending and receiving multiple messages in a single operation.
+Azure Service Bus supports sending and receiving multiple messages in a single operation using the bulk pub/sub API.

 ### Configuring bulk publish